 Since being handed back to China in 1999, Macau gambling has undergone a boom.
 The city is now the world's number one gambling operation, surpassing Las Vegas in 2007.
 Macau currently has more than 30 casinos, based both in the city centre and the Cotai Strip.

-The Venetian Macau signalled its intentions in a grand opening that boasted residency for Cirque du Soleil and attendance by Manchester Utd football club.
+The Venetian Macau signalled its intentions in a grand opening that boasted residency for Cirque du Soleil (now closed) and attendance by Manchester Utd football club.
 This is a resort that believes in extravagance.
 Unsurprising, considering this is the biggest casino resort in the world (bigger than anything in Vegas).
 Inside you'll find the regions' premier shopping mall, a 3000 room hotel and gondoliers roaming canals along mock, Italian streets.
 Not to mention the most generously sized gaming floor in the region.
 Completely over the top and completely fun, this is the best of Las Vegas transported to Asia.
 For those that like to see the shows and enjoy the food, as well as feed the slots, book a few nights at the Venetian.

 Check rates at Venetian Macau Hotel

 Macau’s first destination for grown up gamblers, the City of Dreams forgoes the Gondoliers and Gladiators of its competitors to offer a more stylish more contemporary experience.
 Its three hotels include The Hard Rock Hotel and Crown Tower, arguably two of the best in the city, while its five signature restaurants are elegant, exclusive and aimed at the epicurean.
 The gaming floor is equally impressive and one of the biggest in the city.
 If you’re looking for the penguin suit, James Bond gamblers experience, the City of Dreams is the place to sip you martini.